 - Walter Schachermayer (University of Vienna) - Math Finance and Economics.
 Member of BIRS SAB, 2008-2010.

 - Dominik Schoetzau (University of British Columbia) - Computational Mathematics, Scientific Computation

 - Gadiel Seroussi (MSRI) - Information Theory.
 Member of BIRS SAB, 2005-2006.

 - Gordon Slade (University of British Columbia) - Probability, Statistical Mechanics.
 Member of BIRS SAB, 2005-2007.

 - Karen Smith (University of Michigan) - Commutative Algebras.
 Member of BIRS SAB, 2005-2007.

-- Panagiotis Souganidis (University of Chicago) - Nonlinear Partial Differential Equations.
+- Panagiotis Souganidis (University of Chicago, Department of Mathematics) - Nonlinear Partial Differential Equations.
 Member of BIRS SAB, 2006-2009.